askui/askui/docs/docs/general/01-Getting Started/write-your-first-instruction.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Write Your First Instruction
+# Create Your First Instruction

 :::tip
 What you will learn